The inspiration for this dish comes from a local Greek restaurant near me that serves their own “zesty feta” dip.

 For our spicy feta dip, I wanted to keep the calories a bit lower, and I wanted to keep the consistency nice and thick.

-The resulting spicy feta dip pairs perfectly with my air fryer pita chips!
+The resulting spicy feta dip pairs perfectly with my air fryer pita chips or pita bread.

 This Tirokafteri is zesty, delicious, low calorie, and incredibly easy to make.

 The base of this spicy feta dip is roasted red pepper & feta cheese.